Timing, Fundamentals, and Diversification of Diversified Healthcare Trust (DHC) - The Dwinnex

 Revenue Estimates

-It is expected that $90B in revenue will be generated in the current quarter, according to 4 analysts.
-It ranges from a high estimate of $338.75M to a low estimate of $322.23M.
-As of the current estimate, Diversified Healthcare Trust’s year-ago sales were $336.73M, an estimated decrease of -2.00% from the year-ago figure.
-For the next quarter, 4 analysts are estimating revenue of $334.79M, an increase of 7.70% over than the figure of -$2.00% in the same quarter last year.
-There is a high estimate of $344.39M for the next quarter, whereas the lowest estimate is $326.35M.
+It is expected that $90B in revenue will be generated in the current quarter, according to 3 analysts.
+It ranges from a high estimate of $338.3M to a low estimate of $336.91M.
+As of the current estimate, Diversified Healthcare Trust’s year-ago sales were $310.73M, an estimated increase of 8.70% from the year-ago figure.
+For the next quarter, 3 analysts are estimating revenue of $342.3M, an increase of 9.40% over than the figure of $8.70% in the same quarter last year.
+There is a high estimate of $346.7M for the next quarter, whereas the lowest estimate is $339.06M.

-A total of 4 analysts have provided revenue estimates for DHC’s current fiscal year.
-The highest revenue estimate was $1.29B, while the lowest revenue estimate was $1.27B, resulting in an average revenue estimate of $1.28B.
-In the same quarter a year ago, actual revenue was $1.38B, down -7.70% from the average estimate.
-Based on 4 analysts’ estimates, the company’s revenue will be $1.37B in the next fiscal year.
-The high estimate is $1.43B and the low estimate is $1.32B.
-The average revenue growth estimate for next year is up 7.10% from the average revenue estimate for this year.
+A total of 3 analysts have provided revenue estimates for DHC’s current fiscal year.
+The highest revenue estimate was $1.41B, while the lowest revenue estimate was $1.37B, resulting in an average revenue estimate of $1.39B.
+In the same quarter a year ago, actual revenue was $1.28B, up 8.00% from the average estimate.
+Based on 3 analysts’ estimates, the company’s revenue will be $1.46B in the next fiscal year.
+The high estimate is $1.51B and the low estimate is $1.39B.
+The average revenue growth estimate for next year is up 5.40% from the average revenue estimate for this year.